 3rd Anniversary symbol – ‘Leather’

 There are beautiful leather bound notebooks available to mark this symbol, I know, but a lifetime gift would be this stunning leather unisex travel bag.
 Created by Co.
 Kildare-based company De Bruir’s, the craftsmanship, styling and quality is exquisite.
 They use a two tone aesthetic in a polished equestrian leather.
-Two sizes €590 – €610
+Aviator Cabin Bag in two sizes and two colours: €590 – €610

 4th Wedding Anniversary symbol – ‘Fruit/Flowers’